Learning Temporal Resolution in Spectrogram for Audio Classification: Method

-where $\mathbb{S}_{\text{active}}$ is the set of indices of non-empty frames, $\epsilon$ is a small value, $\operatorname{energy}(\cdot)$ is a function that calculate the root-mean-square energy~\citep{law2015dictionary} of a frame in the spectrogram, and $|\mathbb{S}|$ denotes the size of set $\mathbb{S}$.
+where $\mathbb{S}_{\text{active}}$ is the set of indices of non-empty frames, $\epsilon$ is a small value, $|\mathbb{S}|$ denotes the size of set $\mathbb{S}$, function $\operatorname{E}(\cdot)$ calculates the root-mean-square energy~\citep{law2015dictionary} of a frame in the spectrogram, and function $\operatorname{min}(\cdot)$ calculates the minimum value within a matrix.
 We use $\delta$ to unify the value of $\rho$ for easier comparison between different $\delta$ settings.
 The activeness $\rho$ can be used as an indicator of how DiffRes behaves during training.
 A higher $\rho$ indicates the model is more active at learning the frame importance.
 A lower $\rho$ such as zero indicates learning nothing.
 We will discuss the learning process of DiffRes with $\rho$ in Section~\ref{sec:final-analysis}.